Artemisia douglasiana: Uses

 Its seeds are foraged by a variety of native birds and its leaves are used as nesting material by some native bees.

 Artemisia douglasiana is used by Native American tribes as a medicinal plant to relieve joint pain and headaches, and to treat abrasions and rashes (including poison ivy).
 It is also used to treat women's reproductive issues, including irregular menstruation and is occasionally used as an abortifacient.

 This plant also has ceremonial and spiritual purposes for many tribes.
 It is commonly carried to ward off spirits of the dead and was smoked or drunk as a tea to induce vivid dreams.

 It is also planted by contemporary herbalists for both medicinal and spiritual uses.

 Cultivation

-Artemisia douglasiana is cultivated as an ornamental plant by specialty native plant nurseries, for planting in wildlife gardens, natural landscaping design, and habitat restoration and erosion control projects.
+Artemisia douglasiana is cultivated as an ornamental plant by specialty native plant nurseries, for planting in wildlife gardens, natural landscaping design, habitat restoration and erosion control projects.